TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.2.accuracy_of_local_ancestry/README.md

 At this point, we have genotypes for each coverage titled `tmp.COVERAGE.vcf.gz`.
 We will now call local ancestry for these simulated individuals.

 To do so, we used LCLAE (Wall et al. 2016), ADLIBS (Schaefer et al. 2017), and Ancestry HMM (Corbett-Detig et al. 2017).
 Out of these three methods, LCLAE performed the best for low coverage data and is therefore the focus of this section.
-Our pipeline for running Ancestry HMM and ADLIBS are described separately in `running_adlibs.md` and `running_ancestryhmm.md`.
+Our pipelines for running Ancestry HMM and ADLIBS are described separately in `running_adlibs.md` and `running_ancestryhmm.md`.
 Nevertheless, we summarize the results of these different analyses and, in the next section of this README, provide data and code necessary to recapitulate Fig. S2.

 **LCLAE (Wall et al. 2016)** uses genotype likelihoods extracted from a merged vcf file containing the reference and unadmixed individuals.
-After discovering LCLAE outperformed other programs on low coverage data, we proceeded to optimize our parameter choices to call local ancestry data by performing a grid search of the window size and minimum difference in allele frequency used for LCLAE.
-All LCLAE local ancestry calls on simulated data are produced using the code below.

 ```console
 # get anubis and yellow genotypes for chromosomes 17-20 from the filtered files in Section 01.
 Combine into `refpanel.vcf.gz`